nathanaelhub/internet_usage/README.md

 # internet_usage

-o view the webpage created as part of this Tableau Embedding Project go to: https://nathanaelhub.github.io/internet_usage/
+To view the webpage created as part of this Tableau Embedding Project go to: https://nathanaelhub.github.io/internet_usage/

 ### Global Internet Usage and Search Engine Analysis